ska-sa/katgpucbf/doc/dsim.rst

     currently no way to directly control phase, although the ``delay`` function below gives limited control.

+:samp:`comb({amplitude}, {frequency})`
+    A comb of impulses, each one sample wide with the given amplitude.
+Note that if the frequency doesn't correspond to an integer number of samples, these will not be precisely periodic as each impulse time will be rounded to the nearest sample.

 :samp:`wgn({std} [, {entropy}])`
     White Gaussian noise with given standard deviation.
 Optionally, one may provide a non-negative integer seed in `entropy` to give reproducible